Trundle/pony-ast-explorer/README.rst

 Pony AST explorer
 =================

-A GDB plugin to interactively explore Pony_ ASTs.
+A GDB and LLDB plugin to interactively explore Pony_ ASTs.

 Requirements
 ============

+One of

 * GDB with Python support (Python >= 3.8)
+* LLDB with Python support (Python >= 3.8)

 How to use
 ==========

+GDB
+---

 First, load the explorer inside a GDB session::